The cooperative funding model

 Capacity funds are the backbone of the Cooperative Extension System.
 These dollars are needed to run programs (nutrition education, master gardener, 4-H youth development and more) and ensure adequate staff are on the ground to listen to communities and meet them where they are.
 Critically, these funds, which are not tied to a particular subject area, also provide the necessary flexibility for Extension to respond quickly to extreme or sudden issues that fall outside of standard programs – for example, responding to a flood, a drought, the opioid epidemic, a hurricane, or an invasion of harmful pests.

-Capacity funding has not increased past inflation for the past several years, severely limiting the ability of your state’s Extension System to meet your community’s most pressing needs.
+Capacity funding is critical but sadly has not increased past inflation for the past several years, severely limiting the ability of your state’s Extension System to meet your community’s most pressing needs.

 Competitive funds are often topic specific grants.
-This money comes to extension, and many other groups, through the USDA but can also be directed toward Cooperative Extension extension from any other Department or Agency.
+This money often comes to Extension, and many other groups, through the USDA but can also be directed toward Extension from any other Department or Agency.
 These dollars are awarded through a competitive application process.

 From left to right: Photos courtesy of URI Cooperative Extension, UMass Extension: photog Ben Barnhart, UMaine Extension: photog Remsberg, UNH Extension